 Normally clips in the Loop Matrix (ie the main 4 channels) play in Loop mode, Jsync mode, and Trigger.
 Clips in the separate Stab Matrix to the right of the Loop Matrix play in Loop, Free and Gate.

 Jsync means all 8 clips in a channel can be regarded as playing simultaneously, like an 8 track multitrack where 1 track at a time can be soloed.
 Playback is locked in sync to the master sequencer clock.
-So whenever a clip is tapped, it plays from the point in its timeline where its got to, not from its start.
+So whenever a clip is tapped, it plays from the point in its timeline where it has gotten to, not from its start.
 The current point in a clips timeline is called its Phase (each clip has a Phase indicator which displays this) .
 So triggering a clip does not restart it, it simply unmutes it (and mutes whatever clip on that channel was playing if any.)
-Jsync is a nice feature of Jamm which means response of triggering clips is instant but always in sync.
-Its a big part of the playability of Jamm and different to most other loop software.
+Jsync is a nice feature of Jamm which means the response of triggering clips is instant but always in sync.
+It's a big part of the playability of Jamm and different to most other loop software.

 The opposite of Jsync is Free.
 Clips in the Stab Matrix are in free mode by default: when triggered they start playing from the beginning and are not locked to the Phase clock..